MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/business-units.md

 In addition to the standard effects described previously, business units affect customer journeys as follows:

-- When [scoping is enabled](#enable-bu-scopes) for your instance, each customer journey has a **Business unit scope** setting, which can be set to &quot;organization&quot; or &quot;business unit&quot;.
+- When [scoping is enabled](#enable-bu-scopes) for your instance, each customer journey has a **Business unit scope** setting, which can be set to "organization" or "business unit".
 In addition:
-  - Business-unit scoped journeys will only process contacts that belong to the same business unit as the journey owner-- even if the journey targets segments, lists, and/or pages that include contacts belonging to other business units.
+  - Business-unit scoped journeys will only process contacts that belong to the same business unit as the journey owner&mdash; even if the journey targets segments, lists, and/or pages that include contacts belonging to other business units.
   - Organization-scoped journeys will process contacts belonging to all business units.
   - Standard and advanced users are limited to creating journeys scoped at the business-unit level.
   - Only users with organization-level create/update permissions will be able to choose the organization scope setting.